About you, About us

 LMFT #128293

-Danielle’s practice is informed by her experience and identity.
+Danielle is a strengths-based, client-centered therapist who utilizes mindfulness.
+Her practice is informed by her experience and identity.
 She is the daughter of an immigrant, active in the LGBTQ+ community, and identifies as Latina and multiracial.

-Danielle received both her Bachelor’s degree in Psychology and her Master’s in Counseling Psychology from Santa Clara University.
+She received both her Bachelor’s degree in Psychology and her Master’s in Counseling Psychology from Santa Clara University.
 Her previous experience includes supporting young children and families to foster their emotional understanding, resilience, and to develop healthy family relationships.

 Language: English, Spanish